 Fredericks Beats Bailey, Ottey Upsets Devers

-In the day’s best race, Wilson Kipketer, a Kenyan who runs for Denmark, turned in the fourth fastest 800-meter time ever, covering the two laps in 1:42.17.
+In an earlier thriller, Wilson Kipketer, a Kenya native who runs for Denmark, turned in the fourth fastest 800-meter time ever, blazing over the two laps in 1 minute, 42.17 seconds.

 Burundi’s Dieudonne Kwizera played rabbit for the first lap, burning himself out and quitting at the halfway mark.
 Kipketer then took the lead and led the rest of the way.

-Having missed the Olympics, Kipketer said he is intent on beating Sebastian Coe’s world record of 1:41.73, set in 1981.
+Having missed the Olympics, Kipketer said he is setting his sights on besting Sebastian Coe’s world record of 1:41.73, set in 1981.

-``I can’t say I can do it, but I think someone will be able to soon,″ said Kipketer, who has a personal best of 1:41.83.
+``I can’t say I can do it, but I think someone will be able to soon,″ Kipketer said.

 Jan Zelezny won the javelin with a throw of 293 feet, more than 15 feet better than American second-place finisher Tom Pukstys’ 277-6.

-In the women’s events, Marie-Jose Perec of France cruised in the 200 meters, winning in 22.59.
-Nigeria’s Chioma Ajunwa was second in 23.05 and American Inger Miller was third in 23.14.
+In the women’s events, Marie-Jose Perec cruised to an easy victory in the 200 meters.
+The lanky Frenchwoman was timed in 22.59.
+Nigeria’s Chioma Ajunwa was second in 23.05 and American Inger Miller third in 23.14.